"Without a Sound"

 His words were clipped in urgency, "You don't have to understand, Sarah.
 Just remember."

-His lips crushed against her in a desperate kiss as the dream began to cave in on itself, a wave crashing over a sand castle and swirling it into a pitted trench, little more than a dimple in the sand.
+His lips crushed against her in a desperate kiss as the dream began to cave in on itself; a wave crashing over a sand castle and swirling it into a pitted trench, little more than a dimple in the earth.

 Funny, though, a detail skimmed the corner of her mind, making her pause.
 Those hands on her bare arms had been so incredibly smooth.
 Almost like… Almost like the butter-soft leather that her little brother was so obsessed with.

 Toby had started saving up for an obscenely expensive jacket almost a year ago, and he dragged Sarah into leather shops constantly.
 Yes, it was exactly like the top-quality, sell-your-kidney-on-the-black-market leather from those pricey specialty shops.
 She felt a certain amount of pride at not only remembering that detail, but also placing its familiarity.

 She bustled about, tidying her bed before one last nagging thought tumbled into her head: It was odd, wasn't it, that she was dreaming of gloved hands in July?

 Chalking it up to the inconsistent nature of dreams, Sarah resumed her daily routine and allowed all thoughts of the dream to die.
 All except the tiny voice that was screaming at her that she had overlooked some vital detail, and in doing so, had lost something infinitely precious.

 Sarah bit her lip and glanced guiltily at the small cloth-covered notebook that lay atop her bedside table.